March 17, 2021 —

 Base Kodiak will then transmit this information to the U.S. Defense Attache Office at the U.S. Embassy in Ottawa.

-G28 Q: Does the Float Plan need to be completed prior to receiving PCS Orders? *Updated 4/23/2020*
+Q: Does the Float Plan need to be completed prior to receiving PCS Orders?

 A: No. PCS Orders should be completed and issued as soon as possible.
 Moves should then be promptly uploaded in the Defense Personal Property System (DPS).
 The Float Plan should be finalized approximately 10 days prior to the anticipated day of departure and reviewed for a “go-no go” decision on the departure day.
 This process will ensure the plan incorporates all relevant policies, notices, or travel restrictions and responds to real-time conditions.

-A: Limited leave en route to a new duty station may be approved by the unit CO/OIC or the first O6/GS-15 in the chain of command.
-When considering requests to approve leave en route, commands should weigh all risk factors – including state and local government guidance, and the member’s plan for transportation, activities, lodging, and precautions.
+A: Domestic leave for all Military Personnel is authorized.
+All personnel must be aware of changing conditions in locations they intend to travel to and through when making travel decisions.
 Members are reminded to follow CDC guidelines for safe interactions in public whenever on leave.
-All leave en route, if approved, must be included in the member’s Float Plan.
-For more information, please refer to the most recent travel and leave ALCOAST SITREP.
+All leave en route must be included in the member’s Float Plan.
+For more information, please refer to the most recent travel and leave ALCOAST 096/21 SITREP 2.

-G31 Q: Who is authorized to sign for command approval of the Float Plan? *Updated 4/23/2020*
+Q: Who is authorized to sign for command approval of the Float Plan?

-A: Commanding Officers and Officers in Charge have the authority to set the approval level for the Float Plan.
-The Float Plan was specifically created to drive risk assessments and ongoing discussion between the PCS’ing member and their chain of command.
+A: Commands are authorized to delegate approving authority E7 or above.
+The Float Plan was created to ensure the safe transfer of member in the heightened-risk environment.
 Leaders at all levels should be engaged with their transferring members to ensure they identify the best solutions for each member’s specific scenario and individual needs.

-G32 Q: Will the Coast Guard begin requiring Float Plans every year from now on? *Updated 4/23/2020*
+Q: Will the Coast Guard begin requiring Float Plans every year from now on?

 A: No. Members not in receipt of PCS orders do not need to complete a Float Plan.
 Members executing fleet-ups and local “no-cost” moves are encouraged to communicate with their respective commands and utilize the normal process of negotiating departing/reporting dates.

-A: No. The only authorized Float Plan can always be found on the CG’s Coronavirus Website, though previously submitted/approved Float Plans may be used.
+A: No. The only authorized Float Plan can always be found on the Coast Guard’s Coronavirus website, though previously submitted/approved Float Plans may be used.
 We will continue to update the Float Plan based on lessons learned.

-G35 Q: What actions should be taken if a member or dependents exhibit flu-like symptoms while en route? *Updated 4/23/2020*
+Q: What actions should be taken if a member or dependents exhibit flu-like symptoms while en route?

 A: Members and dependents can contact the Tricare (MHS) Nurse Advice Line: 1-800-874-2273, option 1, or contact their healthcare provider to check symptoms.
 For general information, you can follow the CDC guidelines listed here: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html.
 Members should then immediately contact their unit POCs to update them on their status and to coordinate next steps.
 The PCS Assist Team is always available to offer Coast Guard-specific guidance and the latest resources concerning PCS policies and entitlements.

-G36 Q: Why is there a requirement to ensure a specific communication plan during travel?
-Is this necessary? *Updated 4/23/2020*
+Q: Why is there a requirement to ensure a specific communication plan during travel?
+Is this necessary?

 A: Just as ops and position checks are critical to identifying the location and welfare of a search and rescue crew, regular check-ins will ensure positive contact between units and members.
 Missed communication can serve as early warning signs that something may be wrong.
 Additionally, regular check-ins will ensure the PCS’ing member is alerted if conditions change along the way or at the new unit.